lawlz/PSToThePeople/blahblah.md

 ## Bio

 Passionate and paranoid information technology professional, who also loves to serve the community.
-Been in IT for over 15 years, with almost 10 years of that in Information Security.
-I have been fortunate enough to have had the opportunity to work on just about everything there is to do in InfoSec, with some deep knowledge in SIEM and reverse/forward web proxy technologies.
-My current focus is on infrastructure and endpoint automation mostly for hardening and resiliency purposes.
+17 years experience working in IT for military, Fed/State Gov, and various commercial verticals.
+12 years of that has been focused on information security and have done just about every job in infosec there is, with specialties in SEIM technologies/architecture/engineering, webs (forward/reverse proxy management to web/api attacking), and operational management.

 Passionate and paranoid infosec professional, who loves to serve the community.
 Worked in IT Ops for over 15 years, 10 of that in InfoSec.